An official website of the United States government

 Debris consolidation and removal:

 • Negative pressure containment units (CUs) support the decontamination and consolidation steps of the debris removal from within the Hangar 1 footprint and are built and then moved over work areas to prevent fugitive dust emissions (Photo 1, 6, 7, 8, & 10).
-The CUs are numbered CU-1 through CU-10 from south to north.
+The CUs are numbered CU-1 through CU-10 from south to north (Figure 1).

-• Negative pressure within the CU's is tested and confirmed before commencing the packaging of fire debris and sealing of transport bins for off-site disposal.
+• Negative pressure within the CU's is tested and confirmed before packaging fire debris and sealing transport bins for off-site disposal.
 Based on laboratory results, debris will continue to be characterized as non-Resource Conservation and Recovery Act (RCRA) waste or RCRA waste and then transported for disposal (Photo 4).

 • CU-1